What To Expect In Our Libraries

 In the event you change your mind, we have installed ‘browsing trolleys or boxes’ where you can safely leave a book or item you have handled and no longer wish to borrow.
 At the end of each day, stock from our browsing trolleys will be safely stored away for 72 hours to quarantine them from coronavirus transmission.
 This system is in place to support safety in our libraries.

-Computer sessions may be limited to 1 hour and are bookable by phone, email or in person at your library.
-Please speak to us if you think you may need extra time.
+Computer sessions may be limited to 1 hour and are bookable online, by phone, email or in person at your library.
+Please speak to library staff if you think you may need extra time.

 Please have the exact money to pay for any printing as there is currently no change available.